marcoplaitano/interactive-fiction/README.md

 [
   {
     "title": "Scene 0",
-    # --- Description can be multiple lines of text, it must be an array.
-    # --- Each line is an entry in the array of strings.
+    # --- Example of description with single string.
-    "description": ["This is the beginning of the game."],
+    "description": "Describe this scene.\nNew line with escape character.",
     # --- The first scene must have tag = 0
     "tag": 0,
     "gameOver": false,